What is strategic foresight?

 The Quantumrun Foresight approach

-To illustrate our approach, the following eight-step process is the default methodology that the Quantumrun Foresight team applies to any foresight project:
+To illustrate our approach, the following process is the default methodology that the Quantumrun Foresight team applies to any foresight project:

-|Framing||Scoping the project: Purpose, objectives, stakeholders, timelines, budget, deliverables; assessing current state vs preferred future state||Project plan||Quantumrun|
+|Framing||Scope the project: Purpose, objectives, stakeholders, timelines, budget, deliverables; assessing current state vs preferred future state.||Project plan||Quantumrun + client|

-|Scanning||Collecting information: Assess data collection strategy, isolate data collection mediums and sources, then collect relevant historical, contextual, and predictive data that applies directly and indirectly to the foresight project.
+|Scanning||Collect information: Assess data collection strategy, isolate data collection mediums and sources, then collect relevant historical, contextual, and predictive data that applies directly and indirectly to the foresight project.
 This stage may be influenced by the scenario-building process.
 This stage is also facilitated by the Quantumrun Foresight Platform.||Information||Quantumrun|

-|Constraints||Understand the constraints all future scenarios must operate in, such as: budgets, timelines, legislation, environment, culture, stakeholders, human resources, organization, geopolitics, etc. The goal is to narrow the project's focus to those scenarios, trends, and insights that can offer clients the most value.||Scenario refinement||Quantumrun|
+|Constraints||Understand the constraints all future scenarios and research must operate in, such as: budgets, timelines, legislation, environment, culture, stakeholders, human resources, organization, geopolitics, etc. The goal is to narrow the project's focus to those scenarios, trends, and insights that can offer clients the most value.||Scenario refinement||Quantumrun|

-|Acting||Implementing the plan: Developing action agendas, institutionalizing strategic thinking and intelligence systems, assigning projects and deliverables, communicating the results, etc.||Action plan (initiatives)||Action plan (initiatives)|
+|Acting||Implement the plan: Develop action agendas, institutionalize strategic thinking and intelligence systems, assign projects and deliverables, and communicate the results, etc.||Action plan (initiatives)||Action plan (initiatives)|